abbra/freefeed-server/doc/visibility-rules.md

 ## Comments, Likes and Comment likes

-Comments, Likes and Comment likes (hereinafter "actions") shares the same logic.
+Comments, Likes and Comment likes (hereinafter "actions") mostly shares the same logic.

 Actions on the given post is not visible for viewer if the post is not visible.